Dasharo/docs/docs/unified-test-documentation/dasharo-security/206-secure-boot.md

     Menu.
 1. Enter the `Device Manager` menu using the arrow keys and Enter.
 1. Enter the `Secure Boot Configuration` submenu.
+1. If a message `To enable Secure Boot, set Secure Boot Mode to Custom and enroll the keys/PK first` appears:
+    1. Set `Secure Boot Mode` to `Custom Mode`
+    1. Enter `Advanced Secure Boot Keys Management` submenu
+    1. Select `Reset to default Secure Boot Keys`
+    1. If a pop-up appears to confirm the selection, select `Yes`
+    1. Press `Esc` to go back
 1. Verify that the `Current Secure Boot State` field says `Enabled` - if not, select the `Attempt Secure Boot` option below.
 1. Go back to the main menu using the `ESC` key.